-Christina El Moussa ‘In A Good Place’ With Ex Tarek, Flip Or Flop Host Says
+Christina El Moussa ‘In A Good Place’ With Ex Tarek, ‘Flip Or Flop’ Host Says

-Christina El Moussa says she and her ex-husband Tarek El Moussa are “in a good place” as their ugly divorce unfolds, as the two continue to work on new episodes of Flip Or Flop and continue to co-parent their two children.
+Christina El Moussa says she and her ex-husband, Tarek El Moussa, are “in a good place” as their ugly divorce unfolds.
+The two continue to work on new episodes of Flip Or Flop and continue to co-parent their two children.

 E!
 Online reporter Carissa Culiner caught up with Christina at the All-Star Chef Classic at L.A.
-Live – a “four-day culinary experience showcasing some of the world’s best chefs.”
+Live, a “four-day culinary experience showcasing some of the world’s best chefs.”
 There, with 6-year-old daughter Taylor in tow, Christina opened up a little bit about being a single mom these days.

 “The kids are great.
 My son is literally like the happiest kid on the planet.
 He brings so much joy to our lives.
 Taylor is amazing.
 She’s feisty and funny.
 She’s a very sweet, loving girl.”